OrthographicNet: A Deep Transfer Learning Approach for 3D Object Recognition in Open-Ended Domains: Experimental result and discussion

+A detailed summary of all experiment is reported in the Table~\ref{table_open_ended_evaluations} and Fig.~\ref{fig:open_ended_evaluations}.
+One important observation is that the scalability of OrthographicNet was much better than the other approaches.
+In particular, our approach with \emph{MobileNet} and \emph{ResNet50} learned all 51 categories in all 10 experiments.
+All of those experiments concluded prematurely due to the ``\emph{lack of data}'', i.e., no more categories available in the dataset, indicating the potential for learning many more categories.
+OrthographicNet with \emph{VGG16-fc1} also obtained acceptable scalability (i.e., in six out of 10 experiments, the agent could learn all categories) while the scalability of other approaches was much lower than ours.
+Our approach with \emph{MobileNet}, on average, learned all the categories faster than the other CNN approaches.
+QCI measures \emph{how fast} the learning occurred in each of the experiments.
+It was observed that the longest experiments were \emph{OrtographicNet-VGG16-fc1}, and the shortest ones were Open-Ended LDA.
+In particular, on average, the agent with Open-Ended LDA was able to learn 14.40 categories in 262.60 iterations, while the agent with \emph{OrtographicNet-VGG16-fc1} continued for 1568.70 iterations to learn 48.10 categories.
+By comparing all approaches, it is clear that RACE, BoW, and \emph{OrthographicNet-MobileNet-v2}, on average, stored less than nine instances per category.
+Although RACE and BoW stored fewer instances per category (AIC) than \emph{OrthographicNet-MobileNet-v2}, the difference is minor (less than one instance per category).
+The discriminative power of OrthographicNet is much better than RACE and BoW.
+Specifically, our approach learned 31.10 and 29.20 categories more than RACE and BoW approaches, respectively.
 The right column of Fig.~\ref{fig:open_ended_evaluations} correlates the global classification accuracy (GCA, \emph{top-right}) and average protocol accuracy (APA, \emph{bottom-right}), obtained by the evaluated approaches, with the average number of learned categories (ALC).
 Our approach with \emph{MobileNet-v2} achieved the best GCA with stable performance.
 BoW achieved better performance than our approaches regarding APA.
 This is expected since BoW learned fewer categories, and it is easier to get better APA in fewer categories.
 In particular, our approach with \emph{MobileNet-v2} was able to learn all 51 categories, on average, while the other approaches learned less than 40 categories.
-It can be concluded from this evaluations that our approach with \emph{ModelNet-v2} achieved the best performance.
+It can be concluded that \emph{OrthographicNet-ModelNet-v2} achieved the best performance.